T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 A slow walk around the base of this tree easily reveals its valuable and bountiful droppings.

-As you can see, Black walnuts grow encased in a thick protective skin or husk.
+As you can see, Black Walnuts grow encased in a thick protective skin or husk.

 The thick outer husk of the Black walnut starts out a bright green on the tree but as the walnut starts to ripen the husk changes to a yellowish green.